bootdotdev/blog/content/careers.md

 We're building the smartest way to master backend development by tackling the hardest problem with e-learning: boredom.
 We're a small team of developers who love to make the process of learning as fun and hands-on as it can be.

+If you're curious about our team culture, check out our [wiki page about it](/wiki/team-culture).

 ## Open positions

 ### Junior Video Editor/Animator